 If everybody in the world decided to live a decade in luxurious simplicity, that would be the best possible practice of climate change mitigation, and also the best possible adaptation to the ecosystem collapse.
 Most importantly, the motivation to live luxurious simplicity wouldn’t be the fear of collapse, but simply joie de vivre!

-Few possessions, key items at hand, overview of the situation, high level of experience and good skill-set would raise your chances of making it through.
+Few possessions, key items at hand, an overview of the situation, a high level of experience, and a good skill-set would raise your chances of making it through.
 You’d be prepared to thrive even in a difficult situation.
 Yes, thrive, not merely survive!

 The sturdiest and wisest of humans will survive anyway; they will remember the dire consequences of our vanity, narrowmindedness, stupidity, and cultural blindness.
 They will learn to live within natural limits – not in austerity, in delightful wisdom.